andrebraga7/akemi/README.md

 [Back to table of content](#table-of-content)

 - ### Testimonials
-    This section brings three testimonies of three different customers, showing the different possibilities and applications of Akemis renewable energy solutions.
+    This section brings three testimonies showing the different possibilities and applications of Akemis renewable energy solutions and the feedback the customers gave, providing value for the user

     ![Call to action](assets/readme-images/testimonials.jpg)